 Pumpkin Roll Cake

-This easy Pumpkin Cake Roll is made with tender pumpkin cake and a heavenly cream cheese filling.
-Plus my mess-free method for making this roll is super simple!
+This easy Pumpkin Roll is made with tender pumpkin cake and a heavenly cream cheese filling.
+Plus, my mess-free method for making this roll is super simple!

 The only problem with cake rolls is that cracking is scary and does happen.
 And ALL THE MESS.
-After testing lots of Pumpkin Cake Rolls and various methods, I’m excited to share my tips for making a cake roll without a towel and all the mess.
-Plus, my tips for a beautiful and crack-free cake roll.
+After testing lots of pumpkin cake rolls and various methods, I’m excited to share my tips for making a cake roll without a towel and all the mess.
+I’ll also share my tricks for a beautiful and crack-free cake roll!

 Seven slices of Pumpkin Roll Cake overlapping each other on a white table top.